New 728 area code coming to Palm Beach County

 WEST PALM BEACH, Fla. — Palm Beach County will get a new 728 area code that will serve the same geographic boundaries as the 561 area code.

-According to a news release, the new area code overlay will extend the supply of telephone numbers in the area.
+According to a news release from the Florida Public Service Commission, the new area code overlay will extend the supply of telephone numbers in the county.

-“Florida is fortunate to have great weather, a healthy economy, and a growing population—especially in beautiful Palm Beach County,” said PSC Chairman Andrew Giles Fay.
-“As a result of Florida’s growth and the depletion of 561 phone numbers, the Commission has approved an additional area code to satisfy the growing consumer demand.”
+"Florida is fortunate to have great weather, a healthy economy and a growing population — especially in beautiful Palm Beach County," Florida Public Service Commission Chairman Andrew Giles Fay said in a statement.
+"As a result of Florida's growth and the depletion of 561 phone numbers, the commission has approved an additional area code to satisfy the growing consumer demand."

 The Florida Public Service Commission is encouraging residents to ensure that all relevant equipment recognizes the new 728 area code as a valid area code and to begin programming 10-digit telephone numbers.